Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 ### Log as JSON

-This example will create a Custom logging Type that will take some custom hashtable, select appropriate data, serialise it into JSON, and then pass that to the inbuilt File logging Method.
+This example will create a Custom Log Type that will take some custom hashtable, select appropriate data, serialise it into JSON, and then pass that to the inbuilt File Log Method.
 This example also uses `-Version 2` of the supplied parameters.

 ```powershell
 New-PodeLogFileMethod -Name 'Custom' | Add-PodeLogType -Name 'Main' -Version 2 -SerialiseFormat Json -ScriptBlock {